edsu/inkdroid.org/_posts/2018-05-13-multiverse.md

 ---
 title: Multiverse.js
 tags:
-- JavaScript
+- javascript
-- HTML
+- html
-- Writing
+- writing
-- Physics
+- physics
 layout: post
 ---

 I've been enjoying reading [J.R.
 Carpenter]'s [An Ocean of Static], which uses a particular syntax borrowed from the [list] notation found in popular programming